giantswarm/envctl/docs/testing/scenarios.md

 **Benefits of Managed Instances:**
 - Each scenario runs against a fresh envctl instance
+- Mock MCP servers are automatically configured and integrated
 - No interference between test scenarios
 - Automatic cleanup of instances and configurations
 - Complete isolation ensures reliable test results